Injecting property values | laravel-data | Spatie

 }

-Here, $id will be 123 even though the request body has 321 as the ID value.
+Here, `$id` will be `123` even though the request body has `321` as the ID value.

 In most cases, this is useful - especially when you need the ID for a validation rule.
-However, there may be cases when
+However, there may be cases when the exact opposite is required.

-you intend to allow updating a property that is present in a route parameter, such as a slug:
+The above behavior can be turned off by switching the `replaceWhenPresentInPayload` flag off.
+This can be useful when you *intend* to allow updating a property that is present in a route parameter, such as a slug:

 Route::patch('/songs/{slug}', [SongController::class, 'update']);